ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

       - prop : It contains the property file that will be used by application.
       - cer  : It contains the certificate used to communicate with the MOSIP server.
       - db : It contains the encrypted derby database.
+      - run.jar : run this jar file using 'java -jar run.jar' to launch the application.
       - run.bat : batch file to launch the application.
       - MANIFEST.MF : Third Party libraries information.
    3. Click the 'run.jar or run.bat' to initiate the setup process.